 I am a Licensed Clinical Social Worker with a Masters in Social Work from Portland State University (Oregon License number L4631).
 I have 14 years experience working with individuals and couples (GLBTQ and straight) in agency, medical, and private practice settings.
 I am body positive and sex positive.

 My approach uses components of Family Systems, noting the power that our early relationships and generational patterns have in shaping our perspectives, and Interpersonal Neurobiology, looking to address the way that our brains function and how we can use that understanding to shape new perspectives.
-I look to mindfulness as a tool to help people increase their awareness of their body as well as nuances of how a person experiences relationships and stresses.
+I look to mindfulness as a tool to help people increase mind and body awareness and to explore the nuances of how a person experiences relationships and stresses.
 Compassion and curiosity guide my work with people and I like to allow humor to bubble up wherever it can because, you know, laughter.

 When I work with couples, I refer to aspects of the training I received in the Gottman Method, which emphasizes research based information about how to best support couples' connection and communication.

 I often use EMDR in my work to help people heal from distressing and traumatic experiences and to increase their access internal resources.

 In the course of my career, I have worked with a variety of people within communities that are marginalized: those that identify within the LGBTQ community, people of color, people who have immigrated to the U.S., and people who identify as working class.
 I have also worked with people of deep religious faith.
 People within these groups can share a sense of wariness regarding therapy and the therapist's ability to acknowledge important cultural and identity factors.
 I have an awareness and understanding of that wariness, which is helpful.
-I also continually educate myself about people's experiences within these communities, how my biases may arise, and how to uncover and work on repairing my own mistakes.
+I also continually educate myself about experiences within these communities, how my biases may arise, and how to uncover and work on repairing my own mistakes.
 As I work to hold an awareness of cultural factors, my goal is to listen carefully to each individual and attune to what is most relevant to their experience.